Hassell C. Whitefield

 The blood-red "T" and "O" on the patches of the men of the 90th Infantry Division when they stormed ashore at Normandy on D-Day reflected a World War I heritage linked to the states of Texas and Oklahoma.
-During that war the 90th Division, largely composed of draftees from those two states, had fought their way bravely across France and into the Ardennes Forest.
-The valiant courage and individual sacrifice of these men netted 102 awards of the Distinguished Service Cross, 16 of them to young soldiers from Oklahoma and 22 to Doughboys who hailed from Texas.
+During that war, the 90th Division, largely composed of draftees from those two states, had fought their way bravely across France and into the Ardennes Forest.
+The valiant courage and individual sacrifice of these men netted 102 awards of the Distinguished Service Cross, 16 went to young soldiers from Oklahoma, and 22 to Doughboys who hailed from Texas.
 Though the division included many young patriots from across the nation, the 90th was indeed a Texas/Oklahoma unit.

 When the United States again was propelled into a world war in 1941, the 90th Infantry Division was reactivated at Camp Barkeley, Texas, on March 25, 1942.
 The 90th trained first in Texas, then Louisiana and California, before sailing for England on March 23, 1944.
 Less than three months after their arrival, the T. O. soldiers found themselves crossing the English Channel for a year of bitter warfare, again forging their way across France, through the Ardennes, and into the German homeland.